dansmyers/ProblemSolving2/README.md

 ### Final Exam

-**The last project will substitute for the final exam**.
-We will not have a written final.
-Giving a written exam remotely is tough, and at this point I want to prioritize writing as much code as possible.
+**I haven't decided what to do about the final yet**.
+Since we skipped the midterm, we should probably do a written final, but I need to see how the class is going.
+I'll have more information on this point after the first unit.

 ### Challenge Projects